maxcohen31/maxcohen31/README.md

 - 🎓 Math student
 - 🔭 Aspiring Data Scientist
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning web scraping (Scrapy)
 - 👯 I’m looking to collaborate with other content creators
 - 💬 Ask me about anything
 - 📫 How to reach me: eman_93@hotmail.it